 Mainframe computers took off in the 1960s and 1970s.
 However, demand began to shrink in the 1980s when in 1984, the sale of personal computers surpassed that of mainframe computers.
 This was shortly after the release of the Apple II and IBM’s PC, the IBM Model 5150.

 Although mainframe computers have dwindled in popularity, they’re still very widely used today and will continue to be relevant in the future.
 To this day, roughly 70% of Fortune 500 businesses use mainframes in some regard.
 Additionally, innovations are still being made in mainframes.
 The IBM z13 (shown below) was created in 2015 and the Rockhopper (shown next to the z13) was created in late 2018.

 Mainframe computers are also known simply as ‘mainframes’ or even as a ‘big iron.’
 They were referred to as such because they were extremely large and powerful computers.
 The main function of mainframes is to process extremely large amounts of data very quickly.
 Although popularity has dwindled in recent times, they’re still very useful today, especially in enterprise applications.

 Servers play a major role in computing and have ever since IBM launched the first list server in 1981, the IBM VM Machine.
 Of course, there was also the first web server that was created in 1991 which launched the worldwide web.
 In more recent years, physical servers have waned and virtual cloud servers have quickly become the market leader, hosting most of today’s web pages and applications.

-Over the years, there have been many types of server computers that have come into existence.
+Over the years, there have been many types of server computers have come into existence.
 In fact, there are several types of servers in use today, in addition to list servers, web servers, and virtual cloud servers.
-Here a brief list of some of the different types of servers.
+Here is a brief list of some of the different types of servers.